The architecture behind

 A DNS query, authenticated and resolved

 Every authenticated DNS query follows this path — from the device through the authentication layer, into the resolver, through RoCi's threat analysis, and back.
+15.52ms is the measured production average across 2.5 years of live operation.
 Click play to watch it happen.

 DevicemacOS · iOS